maxim-danilov/maxim-danilov.github.io/_posts/2018-07-06-turning-vim-into-an-javascript-ide.markdown

 Vim is a lightweight, fast, and free text editor.
 Vim is well known for its hotkeys that make coding faster and more comfortable.
 Developers created a lot of plugins for Vim.

 So we're going to build a fast, flexible, lightweight IDE using Vim with plugins.
-Let’s to define the necessary functions of IDE:
+Let’s define the necessary functions of IDE:
 * Syntax highlighting
 * Snippets
 * Lint (analyzes source code to flag programming errors, bugs)